liaowenjie02/liaowenjie02/README.md

 In order to further improve the market depth and transaction liquidity of the platform, we will recruit institutional market makers in an open and transparent manner, and provide professional market makers with professional market makers based on their contributions to platform liquidity.
 Rate scheme.

 - Provide Gateio UID
 - Provide screenshots of his trading volume or VIP level, etc.
-- Provide screenshots of his trading volume or VIP level, etc.

 Provide the above content and submit it to <b>mm@mail.gate.io</b> , we will accept it within 3 working days.</br>